Smartling/SmartlingHelp/_sections/gdn/gdn-integration.md

 Once you have your basic [DNS setup](/support/sections/gdn-hosting-setup/) working correctly and your requests are being handled by Smartling’s GDN proxy, you have a number of options for controlling how Smartling captures your content for translation and how your translation content is deployed.
 There are three basic methods of controlling your GDN integration:

-* Create ‘Rules’ in the Smartling Dashboard.
+* Creating ‘Rules’ in the Smartling Dashboard,
-* Tagging HTML elements on your pages with special Smartling classes.
+* Tagging HTML elements on your pages with special Smartling classes, and
 * Tagging your JavaScript and JSON content using Smartling directives.